 1. Eligibility for Water Quality Trading

 Trading is not appropriate for every watershed or in every situation.
-The sections below describe some of the minimum principles and criteria for eligibility that individuals and entities seeking to participate in trading and generate credits must meet.
+EPA’s 2003 Water Quality Trading Policy identifies the specific conditions under which trading may occur.
+The sections below describe some of the minimum principles and criteria for eligibility that the project partners propose that individuals and entities seeking to participate in trading and generate credits must meet, in addition to those identified in EPA’s trading policy.
+These recommendations are based on the states’ experiences with water quality trading to date, lessons from other areas of the country, and a pragmatic view of how trading should proceed in the Pacific Northwest given public budget constraints and environmental goals.
 This includes criteria for regulatory trading environments, credit buyers, trading area, tradable pollutants, and actions that can generate credits.

 1.1 Eligible regulatory trading environments

 Draft Best Practice – Eligible environments: Trades will be considered primarily pursuant to NPDES permit issuance or renewal in basins covered by total maximum daily loads (TMDLs).
-Subject to agency discretion and conformance with CWA regulations, trading may also occur in other types of permits or regulatory tools, including but not limited to, CWA section 401 certifications, stormwater permits, variances, or memorandums of agreement that allow a regulated entity to begin complying with TMDL objectives in advance of NPDES permit renewal.
+Subject to agency discretion and conformance with CWA regulations, trading may also occur under other types of permits or regulatory tools, including but not limited to, CWA section 401 certifications, stormwater permits, variances, or memorandums of agreement that allow a regulated entity to begin complying with TMDL objectives in advance of NPDES permit renewal.

 Commentary: To evaluate and approve proposed potential trades, EPA, state agencies, and regulated entities benefit from having several important pieces of information in place or in development.
 Trading in a TMDL environment is preferred because agencies or the EPA will have developed this information through the TMDL process, providing scientifically-sound pollutant parameters and load allocations through which trades may be evaluated.